Exercise: Filtering EMG data

 emg.plot()

-Write a code that generates a new data named “Envelope” in the TimeSeries, that corresponds to the envelope of this signal.
+Write code that generates new data named “Envelope” in the TimeSeries, which corresponds to the envelope of this signal.
 Follow these three steps:

 Hide code cell content